 Four practice-based or studio courses.
 Taught by the American Repertory Theater (A.R.T.) and dance faculty, lecturers, professors of the practice, or the creative writing faculty in English and other departments, these courses allow students to explore a range of theater, dance, and media practices, including directing, design, acting, dance, choreography, playwriting, dramaturgy, arts entrepreneurship, and work in newer media.
 These courses often emphasize the relation between research and practice as critical reading is brought to bear on art making.
 Concentrators should not take all four practice-based courses in a single discipline (acting, for example), but rather should take at least one, preferably two, in another area of theater-making.
 We expect that students will become familiar with at least one performing arts language (such as Forsythe, Practical Aesthetics, motion design and motion capture, Alexander technique, Laban, viewpoints, or other theater, movement, or other dance systems).
 Cumulatively, the practice-based courses should provide students with a well-rounded performance experience.
 Students should discuss their choice of practice-based courses—indeed of all courses—with the DUS and concentration advisors.

-- Concentrators must take at least one course, seminar or lecture-based, that spans a substantial time period and includes various genres and forms of theater, dance, and media, examining the continual process of historical adaptation and appropriation.
+- Concentrators must take at least one course, seminar or lecture-based, that explores a time period before 1900 and includes various genres and forms of theater, dance, and media, examining the continual process of historical adaptation and appropriation.
 Examples are: A History of Western Drama; American Drama 1787 to the Present; or World Theater.

-- Concentrators must take at least one course, either studio-based or seminar-based, focused on non-Western theater or non-traditional performance traditions.
-Such courses include: Hip-Hop and Spoken Word; Spectral Fictions, Savage Phantasms; Embodied Expression/Expressive Body: Dance in Cultural Context; China on Stage (MIT).
+- Concentrators must take at least one course, either studio-based or seminar-based, focused on theater or traditional performance traditions outside of the United States.
+Such courses include: Spectral Fictions, Savage Phantasms; Embodied Expression/Expressive Body: Dance in Cultural Context; China on Stage (MIT).
 (Consult the DUS or Department Administrator for a complete list each year.)

 Please also consult the Handbook for Students, under Fields of Concentration, to learn more about TDM requirements.